chromium/chromium/docs/webapps/integration-testing-framework.md

 A sequence of actions used to test the WebAppProvider system.
 A test that can be run by the test framework must not have any "parameterized" actions, as these are supposed to be used to generate multiple tests.

 #### Unprocessed Required-coverage tests
 This is the set of tests that, if all executed, should provide full test coverage for the WebAppProvider system.
-They currently live in this sheet as "unprocessed".
+They currently live in this file as "unprocessed".

 #### Required-coverage tests (processed)
-Processed tests go through the following steps from the unprocessed version in the sheet:
+Processed tests go through the following steps from the unprocessed version in the file:
 * Tests with one or more "parameterized" actions have been processed to produce the resulting tests without parameterized actions.
 * Actions in tests that have arguments but do not specify them have the default argument added to them.
 Default arguments are known only if all argument types have a default value specified.

 #### Platform-specific tests
+The first column of the test specifies which platforms the test should be created for:
+- `W` = Windows
+- `M` = Mac
+- `L` = Linux
+- `C` = ChromeOS

-Some tests are going to be platform-specific.
+This is because some tests need to be platform-specific.
 For example, all tests that involve "locally installing" an app are only applicable on Windows/Mac/Linux, as ChromeOS automatically locally installs all apps from sync.
 Because of this, tests must be able to specify which platforms they should be run on.
-This is done by specifying the platforms each test applies to in a column on the spreadsheet.

 ### Sync Partition and Default Partition
 Due to some browsertest support limitations, certain actions are only supported in the sync testing framework.
 Because of this, the script supports a separate "partition" of tests for any test that uses sync actions.
 This means that at test output time, a test will either go in the "sync" partition or the "default" partition.